TAMU-CPT/lims-frontend/DESIGN.md

 	  been able to track down their contigs.
 We do not know the end closure status because it was maintained in separatespread sheets**
+	- We choose to track things like DNA concentration and provide the same tables of data that are in the existing sequencing spreadsheets to reduce friction for end users.
+While it is unlikely people will immediately adopt the web version, we can provide significant value add by using it.
+	  This is projected as a future need, the problems I have encountered in the past have not necessitated the addition of these fields, they simply would provide a better user experience.
+	- The addition of a web based interface for building pools, however, addresses specific issues: users cross referencing phages (and their hosts, possible restriction digest data) when considering which phages should go in which pools.
+This is all contextual information already stored by our system, thus provides a significantly streamlined experience for sequencing czars.
 - Sequencing Run Pool / Sequencing Run Pool Item
 	- These follow from needing a Sequencing Run model.
 	- They significantly streamline the process: